 Table 3.
 Antihypertensive Drugs

-In women with gestational hypertension, preeclampsia, or superimposed preeclampsia, BP should be monitored in the hospital for 48-72 hours and again 7-10 days after delivery or earlier in women with symptoms.
+In women with gestational hypertension, preeclampsia, or superimposed preeclampsia, BP should be monitored in the hospital for 48-72 hours and again within 1 week of delivery or earlier in women with symptoms.
 Discharge instructions for all women should include information about signs and symptoms of preeclampsia and the importance of prompt reporting of symptoms.

 Delivery of the placenta usually halts the disease progression but it does not reverse all of the associated pathophysiological changes of preeclampsia.
 Moreover, preeclampsia and eclampsia can develop in the postpartum period with 33% of convulsions occurring within the 24-48 hr postpartum period.
 Thus, seizure prevention with magnesium sulfate infusion should continue through the first 24 hrs postpartum.
-Patients with persistent blood pressure elevations: systolic > 150-155 mm Hg or diastolic > 90-100 mm Hg, should be treated with hydralazine 20 mg IM or standard IV doses.
-Conventional oral agents such as nifedipine XL 30mg daily or labetalol 200 mg BID can be initiated to maintain blood pressure at systolic < 150-155 mm Hg and diastolic < 100 mm Hg.
-Patients discharged home on oral anti-hypertensive therapy require postpartum follow up within 1-2 weeks of discharge.
+Patients with persistent blood pressure elevations: systolic > 150-155 mm Hg or diastolic > 90-100 mm Hg, should be treated with IV and oral antihypertensives to maintain blood pressure at systolic < 150-155 mm Hg and diastolic < 100 mm Hg.
+Conventional oral agents such as Nifedipine XL 30mg daily or Labetalol 200 mg BID can be initiated.
+If oral agents are required to maintain blood pressure at goal, the patient should be stable for 24 hours on the final dose prior to discharge home.
+Patients discharged home on oral anti-hypertensive therapy require postpartum follow up within 1 week of discharge.
+Women should be counseled on possibility of persistence of hypertension, recurrence of PreEclampsia, and an increased risk of essential hypertension in the future.

 Thrombotic thrombocytopenic purpura (TTP) and hemolytic-uremic syndrome (HUS) should be considered if the patient continues to have signs, symptoms, and worsening lab parameters after delivery with preeclampsia.
 Treatment of patients with these disorders should be individualized by a multidisciplinary team of MFM, nephrology, hematology, and transfusion physicians at a tertiary care facility